 Monumental buildings and great art abound because various Emperors, Empresses, and aristocrats constantly engaged in a game of one-upmanship in architecture and interior decoration.

 The city’s history predates the Habsburgs, of course.
-The Romans settled here, for example, but the “modern” history really began in the 12th century when Vienna became a duchy.
+The Romans settled here, for example, when Vienna was known as Vindobona.
+But the “modern” history really began in the 12th century when Vienna became a duchy.
 We still have churches and other buildings from those early times.

 So why do people come here?